Good morning everyone, welcome to day 4 of the Holiday Sewing Blog Tour! Have you…

 We wear a lot of headbands around here.

 My missy has a lot of hair and for whatever reason, her hair is the type that refuses to stay pulled back into her ponytail (prime example, lol.)
-Our solution to this issue is headbands!
-The bad news is we keep losing all our headbands, the good news is that they are super easy to make!

 Our favorite type of headband is the kind made from stretchy fabric.

 Volleyball just started back up for us, so I decided I needed to replenish our supply of headbands.
 (A girl can never have too many headbands, lol!)
-The headbands only take a small amount of stretch knit fabric, so they are a great way to use up some of your scrap fabric.
-And they are so easy to make, you can whip up several in just a few minutes.

-They look great with hair up or down!
+These headbands are just perfect and look great with hair up or down!

 Tips for sewing with knits: